On Conjugation orbits of semisimple pairs in rank one: Moduli space of congruence classes of distinct points from

-\begin{lemma} Let $p$ and $q$ be m-tuples of distinct points on $\overline{ \h^n}$.
-Then $p$ and $q$ are congruent in $\PSp(n,1)$ if and only if $O_{V_{G_1}}=O_{V_{G_2}}$, where $V_{G_1}$ and $V_{G_2}$ are represented by semi-normalized gram matrices of $p$ and $q$ respectively. \end{lemma} \begin{proof} Let $p$ and $q$ are congruent in $\PSp(n,1)$ if and only if their associated gram matrices are equivalent, since by Proposition \ref{gram matrix equivalent}.
-Thus we get $G_1$ and $G_2$ be two semi-normalized gram matrices of $p$ and $q$ respectively are equivalent which we will represent by $V_{G_1}$ and $V_{G_2}$ respectively.
+\begin{lemma} Let $p$ and $q$ be m-tuples of distinct points in $\overline{ \h^n}$.
+Then $p$ and $q$ are congruent in $\PSp(n,1)$ if and only if $O_{V_{G_1}}=O_{V_{G_2}}$, where $V_{G_1}$ and $V_{G_2}$ are represented by semi-normalised Gram matrices associated to $p$ and $q$ respectively. \end{lemma} \begin{proof} By Proposition \ref{gram matrix equivalent}, $p$ and $q$ are congruent in $\PSp(n,1)$ if and only if their associated Gram matrices are equivalent.
+Let $G_1$ and $G_2$ be the two semi-normalised Gram matrices associated to $p$ and $q$ respectively.
+We represent them by $V_{G_1}$ and $V_{G_2}$ respectively.
 Now by using \ref{4.3o}, we get the result $O_{V_{G_1}}=O_{V_{G_2}}$. \end{proof}